aetperf/aetperf.github.io/_posts/2025-09-29-High-Speed-PostgreSQL-Replication-on-OVH-with-FastTransfer.md

   --loadmode "Truncate" --method "Ctid" --degree 128
 ```

-Note the `Maximum Pool Size`=150 in the connection string, increased from the default 100 to support 128 parallel threads..
+Note the `Maximum Pool Size`=150 in the connection string, increased from the default 100 to support 128 parallel threads.

 ## Performance Results